hawleyfarm/hawleyfarm.github.com/content/_index.md

 Class = "first-slide"
 active = "active"
 imageCarousel = "/images/photos/20180420_121256-EFFECTS_squash.jpg"
 text = "Nestled in the beautiful English countryside, our unique barn conversions are the perfect choice if you´re looking for a relaxing holiday in quiet and peaceful East Devon.
+Farm holiday cottages.
 Hotel near Axminster." title = "Hawley Farm Holiday Accommodation" [[carousel]]
 Class = "second-slide"